-What does a year in the life of an Island Health Pharmacy Practice Resident look like?
+What does a year in the life of an Island Health Pharmacy Resident look like?

 The bulk of the Residency Program takes place in Victoria, at the Royal Jubilee and Victoria General Hospitals, although some rotations are offered at the Nanaimo Regional General Hospital and the Cowichan District Hospital in Duncan.
 On occasion, Residents are required to travel to Vancouver to attend BC-wide Program events, or to other sites in BC if an external elective rotation is approved and available.

 Below is a summary of how the typical residency year is divided (to view the learning goals and objectives for the rotations click here):

 General Orientation (1 week)

-- Evidence Based Medicine & Pharmacokinetics and/or other didactic topics (3 days, off-site in Vancouver, together with the other BC pharmacy residency programs)
+Evidence Based Medicine & Pharmacokinetics and/or other didactic topics (3 days, off-site in Vancouver, together with the other BC pharmacy residency programs)

 Clinical Orientation (3 weeks)